MoonlightCapital/MoonlightBot-docs/support/volunteering.md

 # Volunteer Opportunities

+MoonlightBot is exclusively ran by volunteers - yes, even the developer - and we will be glad to accept you as part of our team!
+No coding skills required.
+In this page, you will find all the positions and tasks we are looking for.

+Volunteering is a nice way to show your support for our charitable activities, connect with the community, and hone your server management skills.
+We offer generous benefits for all our volunteers akin to those of Premium subscribers.

 ## Tester

 MoonlightBot testers act as the guardians of quality in the bot development process.
 They carefully examine new updates with a special copy of the bot, functioning as the voice of the end user.